asifkhan636/subwhisper/README.md

 ```

 ## Usage

+Activate the `subwhisper` conda environment before running any commands.

 1. Place the videos you want to process in a directory.
 2. Run `generateSubtitles.py`, pointing it at the directory: